fephil/tali/README.md

 **Note:** An internet connection is required for downloading the various files required.

 * Download the [latest release](https://github.com/fephil/lesnar/releases) and extract to a directory,
-* Adjust the variables in `lesnar.yml` to suit your preferences,
+* Adjust the variables in `provision/lesnar.yml` to suit your preferences,
 * In project folder, run in Terminal: `vagrant up`.

 ## Known Issues

-TBA
+* Windows isn't supported at this time. [#10](https://github.com/fephil/lesnar/issues/10)

+## Credit
+* [StackOverflow](https://stackoverflow.com/questions/2108727/which-in-ruby-checking-if-program-exists-in-path-from-ruby) - For checking what host operating system is running